DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - **Trusted Computing Base (TCB)**: the collection of all hardware, software, and firmware components within an architecture that is specifically responsible for security and the isolation of objects;
     - TCB is a term that is usually associated with security kernels and the reference monitor
     - TCB has a component known as the reference monitor in theory, which becomes the security kernel in implementation.
-    - The reference monitor validates access to every resource prior to granting the requested access.
+    - The 📝reference monitor validates access to every resource prior to granting the requested access.
+The reference monitor is much like the bouncer at a club because it stands between each subject and object.
+Its role is to verify the subject meets the minimum requirements for access
     - It is the combination of hardware, software, and controls that work together to enforce a security policy.
  - **Security Perimeters**:
    - the imaginary boundary that separates the TCB from the rest of the system is known as a security perimeter